How to Reduce Bounce Rates with Personalisation

 Or, for returning visitors, a greeting message with their username or previous search history can go a long way to improving their experience while encouraging a purchase.

-Research shows 71% of consumers feel frustrated when their shopping experience is impersonal.
+Research shows that 80% of customers are more likely to purchase when their shopping experience is personalised.

 So, providing this tailored experience will make your visitors – new or old – feel special and more likely to become returning customers.